Grizzelbee/ioBroker.mielecloudservice/README.md

 This adapter is for retrieving information about all your Miele@Home devices from the official Miele 3rd-party API.
 Regardless if they are connected directly via Wi-Fi or XGW3000 Gateway.
 It implements the **Miele 3rd Party API V1.0.4**

+## sentry.io
+This adapter uses sentry.io to collect details on crashes and report it automated to the author.
+The [ioBroker.sentry](https://github.com/ioBroker/plugin-sentry) plugin is used for it.
+Please refer to the [plugin homepage](https://github.com/ioBroker/plugin-sentry) for detailed information on what the plugin does, which information is collected and how to disable it, if don't like to support the author with you're information on crashes.

 ## Prerequisites
 * Miele@Home User (Smartphone App)
 * Miele@Home Password (Smartphone App)